Infineon/mtb-example-ethernet-ota-https/README.md

       > **Note:** If the code example has been configured to work in non-TLS mode, set the value of `HTTP_SERVER_PORT` macro as `8080`.

-   4. By default, this code example uses HTTPS (TLS) protocol.
+   4. By default, this code example uses the HTTPS (TLS) protocol.
 To use the example in HTTP (non-TLS) mode, modify `ENABLE_TLS` to **false** and skip the next step of adding the certificate.

    5. Add the certificates and key: